 We can absolutely catch this error gracefully and continue with the execution of the runtime, just like with raw dynamic loading.
 It’s even easier because it works out of the box.

 The layout of every type is recursively checked before trying to use them to make sure they are compatible.
-Unlike raw dynamic loading, these errors can be caught gracefully, which is a huge plus (it used to segfault):
+Unlike raw dynamic loading, these errors can be caught gracefully, which is a huge plus (it used to segfault).
+See the full code here.

 $ make debug-wrongtype